Toma400/Nimfire/readme.md

 ![](banner.png)
-**Nimfire** (Nim Campfire) is small GUI/game library inspired by PyGame, using gl*FB library to render window and let you draw.
+**Nimfire** (Nim Campfire) is small GUI/game library inspired by PyGame and Nigui, using gl*FB and GLFW libraries to render window and let you draw.
 While it is mostly my learning project, I'd love to see it becoming something bigger in the future - I will try to update is regularly, so it should not be abandoned anytime soon.